 The Clinical Health Psychology PhD Program has six components: Core Courses & Electives, Master's Thesis, Clinical Practica, Comprehensive Clinical Competency Evaluation (CCCE), Doctoral Dissertation, and Pre-Doctoral Internship.
 Each component contributes to developing the scientist-practitioners who are the hallmark of clinical health psychology training.
 It is possible to complete the program in five years.
+The CHP PhD program is a full-time, residency-based program.
+Educational activities are completed on-campus for didactic, research, and clinical training.
+PhD students are required to complete their training on campus for no less than 3 years prior to their full time APA approved internship.
 Click here for CU Denver and Anschutz Medical Center course descriptions.

 - Personality Assessment